 Here are some of the best places to see the Northern Lights (some more easily than others):

 Six million acres of wild land, bisected only by one ribbon of road, Denali offers solitude, tranquility and wilderness in low-elevation taiga forest, high alpine tundra and snowy mountains.
 You’ll most likely want to head to Alaska in the fall, before the Alaskan winter darkness envelops the area; by mid-winter, Denali sees little more than five hours of sunlight.
-Click on the "Learn More" link below to view Denali's Lights in Motion time lapse video.Learn more...
+View Denali's Lights in Motion time lapse video for a glimpse of these dancing lights.

 Chena River Lakes